 All food businesses are categorised using the Food Standards Australia New Zealand (FSANZ) classification scheme which is endorsed by the NSW Food Authority.
 The scheme categorises businesses based on the type of food sold.
 For more information about the scheme please view FSANZ classification scheme.

 The category will determine how often a business is inspected and the annual fee.
-The three categories are:
+The four categories are:

 When out and about, it is reassuring to know that City of Canada Bay routinely inspects all food businesses.
 If you do notice something that isn’t quite right when eating out, or you believe you have suffered food poisoning, contact Council by lodging a food safety complaint/enquiry.